JAlcocerT/JAlcocerT/content/blog/dev-waitingtolanding-pb.md

 1. [Signin/up pages](https://github.com/JAlcocerT/link-hub-pb/blob/main/signin-up.md)
 2. [Connection to the login signup to pb](https://github.com/JAlcocerT/link-hub-pb/blob/main/signin-up-add-pb.md), similarly to what was done at  [this post](https://jalcocert.github.io/JAlcocerT/fastapi-x-pocketbase/#ssg-x-pb)

-*At some point we could get [PB to do email verification](https://github.com/JAlcocerT/link-hub-pb/blob/main/pocketbase-email-verif.md)*
+*At some point we could even get [PB to do email verification](https://github.com/JAlcocerT/link-hub-pb/blob/main/pocketbase-email-verif.md)*

 3. The magic happens at the `./scripts`